1. Purpose of Policy

-4.11.1 Staff of the University will act in accordance with the Staff Code of Conduct - Governing Policy and students will act in accordance with the Student Conduct and Discipline - Governing Policy.
+4.11.1 Staff of the University will act in accordance with the Staff Code of Conduct - Governing Policy and students will act in accordance with the Student Conduct - Governing Policy.

 4.11.2 Operational level monitoring of, and reporting on, the implementation of budgets, policies, codes, procedures or similar will be undertaken as required under the relevant policies, procedures or similar instruments, or as required by the authorities approving those instruments.

 4.11.3 Reporting against University plans will be carried out in accordance with the Planning and Reporting Framework – Governing Policy.

 4.11.4 The Vice-Chancellor and President and Senior Deputy Vice-Chancellor will provide regular written reports to Council in a format determined by Council.

 4.11.5 The operations of Academic Board and standing committees of Council will be reported to Council, which may be in the form of minutes of meetings.

 4.11.6 The Vice-Chancellor and President may determine that the minutes of Advisory Committees will be provided to Council/Academic Board or their standing committees for noting.

 4.11.7 The operations and attainments of controlled entities will be reported to Council, in accordance with the Controlled Entities – Governing Policy.